Are you in a weird limbo stage somewhere near Japanese fluency?

 You’re about to relocate to Japan, for crying out loud!
-The more you start using a language, the more you can talk without thinking of conjugation, phrases and other grammar details.
-Cafe Talk and italki offer professional and/or laid back lessons from native Japanese speakers around the world.
+The more you start using a language, the more you can talk without thinking of conjugation, phrases and other grammar details. italki offers professional and/or laid back lessons from native Japanese speakers around the world.

 If you’re on a budget (hey, moving to Japan costs money!) then be sure to join a Skype community where you can instant message or video chat with friendly faces from around the globe for free.

 Your focus is on grammar.
 You want to get all the details absolutely perfect.
 You’ve already got a ton of vocabulary under your belt and want to stitch it together to fill conversations with poetry — or to just construct a grammatically correct sentence in conversation for once.

 I’ve said it once before and I’ll say it again, Lang-8 is a gift from the heavens.
 Write as little or as much as you’d like in Japanese and receive corrections (or comments) from native speakers.
 This is a great way to put new and old grammar to use.
 At the same time, you’re connecting with other Japanese speakers who can provide insight into learning the language or culture.

 Imabai isn’t the prettiest website on the internet, but never judge a book by its cover.
 Imabi has a range of grammar lessons, all organized into levels.
 If you’ve never attempted learning Japanese past romaji, or need to review grammar for the N1, then make sure to bookmark this website.

 Shun your eyes from the romaji and focus on JLPT Bootcamp‘s (or JPLT BC) plentiful grammar resources for those planning to take any of the JLPT tests (or those of us who just want to learn new grammar — A は Bです [A is B] will only get us so far).

 6. For Those Who Don’t Know Where to Start